-Non-clinical testing demonstrated that the ARBORTM External Fixation System is MR Conditional.
+Non-clinical testing demonstrated that the ARBOR® External Fixation System is MR Conditional.
 A patient with this device can be scanned safely in an MR system immediately after placement under the following conditions:

-- Static magnetic field of 1.5-Tesla and 3-Tesla, only Maximum spatial gradient magnetic field of 3000 Gauss/cm or less Maximum MR system reported, whole body averaged specific absorption rate (SAR) of <2-W/kg in the Normal Operating Mode of operation for the MR system The entire device must be visible outside the MRI bore - Under the scan conditions defined, the ARBORTM External Fixation System is expected to produce a maximum temperature rise of 2°C after 15-minutes of continuous scanning when the device is visibly out of the coil.
+- Maximum spatial gradient magnetic field of 3-Tesla, only Maximum spatial gradient magnetic field of 3000 Gauss/cm or less Maximum MR system reported, whole body averaged specific absorption rate (SAR) of <2-W/kg in the Normal Operating Mode of operation for the MR system The entire device must be visible outside the MRI bore Used the ADPONE External Ex - Under the scan conditions defined, the ARBOR® External Fixation System is expected to produce a maximum temperature rise of 2°C after 15-minutes of continuous scanning when the device is visibly out of the coil.